 For more information and to register your interest in becoming an Air Quality Champion, please email firstname.lastname@example.org.
-We can then let you know about upcoming dates for no-idling training and events.
+We can then let you know about upcoming dates for training and events.

 “The training prior to the event was great preparation for approaching drivers and I found that everybody we spoke to were engaging, happy to switch off and interested to hear more.”